hanEck/distributed-software-architecture/protocol/errorDocumentation.md

 ### System Behaviour

-- billing sometimes doesn't accept items from delivery, to mark them as delivered
+- Billing sometimes doesn't accept items from delivery, to mark them as delivered
 - the customer receives the items but they are not registered
 - therefore, the item will never be billed because it's not in the system anymore
-- the screenshot above shows on unpaid item (Pommes) but if a bill is requested, billing says there are no billable items
+- the screenshot above shows on unpaid item (Pommes) but if a bill is requested, Billing says there are no billable items

 ## 4. No Menu Prices